Gulgong

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gulgong has 80 active public transport stops, all of which are bus stops.
+Gulgong has 79 active public transport stops, all of which are bus stops.
 These stops are served by 23 different routes that together offer 130 weekly passenger trips.
-The town's transport accessibility is considered good, with residents on average located 237 meters from the nearest stop.
+Transport accessibility is considered good, with residents on average located 237 meters from the nearest stop.
+Most Gulgong residents commute outwards, primarily by car (92%), with 8% walking.
+On average, there are 1.6 vehicles per dwelling.
+According to the 2021 Census, 7.2% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport